 6. Optimize Meta Description

 SERPs show a title and a description which is typically a part of your content.
-If you won’t write a meta description, Google will fetch some relevant parts for your content to display in search results.
+If you don’t write a meta description, Google will fetch some relevant sections for your content to display in search results.

-Meta Descriptions play a huge role in improving your rankings.
+Meta Descriptions play a massive role in improving your rankings.
 If you are already ranking on page 1 but don’t see any traffic coming in, Meta descriptions could be a cause.

-A good meta description gives search engines and it’s users a clue about your content.
-Before the users click on a result they read the title and the small description to judge which link is better.
+A proper meta description gives search engines, and it’s users a clue about your content.
+Before the users click on a result, they read the title and the small description to judge which link is better.